-- (1) If the Minister considers it would be reasonable, having regard to the circumstances of the indictable offence mentioned in section 23(1)(b) or 24(1)(h) of which a person has been convicted, the Minister may- - (a) if the person was an appointed member when convicted-give notice to the chancellor and the person that the person is restored as an appointed member, and may be subsequently reappointed, despite the conviction; or - (b) otherwise-give written approval for the person to become an appointed member despite the conviction. - (2) On the day the chancellor receives a notice under subsection (1)(a)- - (a) the person is restored as an appointed member; and
+(1) If the Minister considers it would be reasonable, having regard to the circumstances of the indictable offence

-- (b) if another person has been appointed to fill the vacancy, the other person's appointment ends. - (3) If a person is restored as an appointed member under subsection (2), the person's term of office as a member ends when it would have ended if the person had not been convicted of the offence.
+- (a) if the person was an appointed member when convicted-give notice to the chancellor and the person that the person is restored as an appointed member, and may be subsequently reappointed, despite the conviction; or - (b) otherwise-give written approval for the person to become an appointed member despite the conviction. - (2) On the day the chancellor receives a notice under subsection (1)(a)- - (a) the person is restored as an appointed member; and - (b) if another person has been appointed to fill the vacancy, the other person's appointment ends. - (3) If a person is restored as an appointed member under subsection (2), the person's term of office as a member ends when it would have ended if the person had not been convicted of the offence.